-- Add specific issues directly to your IDE folder. - Add listing reports to your IDE folder.
+Add specific issues directly to your IDE folder.

+• Add listing reports to your IDE folder.

 IMPORTANT!
-You can only access specific issues and listing reports from within Visual Studio.
+You can access only specific issues and listing reports from within Visual Studio.
 You cannot access other types of reports, or other types of items, such as URLs.

-See the Serena TeamTrack User Guide for details on setting up personal or favorites folders.
+See the Serena TeamTrack User's Guide for details on setting up personal or favorites folders.